Only for fact-hunters!

 Credit: Stephanie Klepacki

-In many countries, English isn’t just a language; it’s a tool for business, education, and diplomacy.
+In many countries, English isn’t just a language; it’s a key tool for business, education, and diplomacy.
 Whether you’re traveling or chatting online, English serves as a bridge in our interconnected world.

 24 versions of English in the US